Redhewlett/rbnb-clone/README.md

-#RBNB clone.
+#RBNB clone

-cloning rbnb as much as possible: improving my folder structure and component design
+ Cloning rbnb as much as possible: improving my folder structure and component design